GPUOpen-Effects/FidelityFX-CACAO/readme.md

 there is an issue with incorrect normals in the mesh causing ambient occlusion to be incorrectly calculated as light in places where occlusion should be dark.
 This is a known issue with the mesh, and not an issue with FFX CACAO itself.

+# Notices

+CACAO is a modification of the Adaptive Screen Space Ambient Occlusion (ASSAO) algorithm that was developed by Intel.
+The original implementation can be found [here](https://github.com/GameTechDev/ASSAO).